 Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), the District provides health care benefits to eligible former employees and their dependents.
 Requirements are outlined by the federal government for this coverage.
 The premium plus a 2% administrative fee is paid in full by the eligible participant.
 This program is offered up to a period of 18 months (36 months for an employee with dependents) after an employee's termination date.
-At June 30, 2022, there were three participants under dental COBRA benefits.
+At June 30, 2024, there was one participant under dental COBRA benefits.

 Annually, the District provides for a retirement stipend of \$5,000 for teachers who voluntarily retire after having reached at least 53 years of age and 15 or more years of credited service.
 Such stipends are payable in the year the employee officially retires.
-The cost of this benefit is recognized on a "pay as you go" basis and amounted to \$35,000 covering seven participants for the year ended June 30, 2022.
+The cost of this benefit is recognized on a "pay as you go" basis and amounted to \$20,000 covering four participants for the year ended June 30, 2024.

-The District provides a retirement stipend for administrators retiring with at least 7 years of service and having reached 55 years of age.
+The District provides a retirement stipend for administrators retiring with at least seven years of service and having reached 55 years of age.
 The maximum retirement stipend is \$14,000.
-There was \$10,000 in benefits paid to one administrator during the year ended June 30, 2022.
+There were no benefits paid during the year ended June 30, 2024.